 "Additionally, the environment in Spotswood is very relaxed and everyone is friendly and encourages each other to succeed.
 This atmosphere helps make the William and Mary experience more meaningful.
 I will always cherish my Spotswood family."- Sabrina Mayor '18

-In addition to the academic rewards, there are several immediate, practical advantages to becoming a Sharpe Scholar:
+In addition to the academic course work, there are several immediate, practical advantages to becoming a Sharpe Scholar:

 - you will immediately be surrounded by people with whom you have at least one common interest